SQL Formatter:

 What is the Best Answer Hub SQL Formatter?

 The Best Answer Hub SQL Formatter is a free browser-based tool that beautifies, minifies, and validates SQL queries instantly.
 It supports PostgreSQL, MySQL, SQLite, and Microsoft SQL Server dialects.
 The formatter adds consistent indentation, line breaks, and keyword capitalization to messy or compressed SQL so you can read nested subqueries, JOINs, CTEs, and window functions easily.
 It also validates syntax and flags common errors like unbalanced parentheses or unclosed quotes.
-Everything runs locally in your browser — no data is uploaded to any server.
+Everything runs locally in your browser, so no data is uploaded to any server.

 Is the SQL Formatter free and safe to use?